hannahblair/WoogaEntry/README.md

 # WoogaEntry
 Early stage of a puzzle game to avoid the aliens and collect all the crystals.
 My first full Unity game - still learning, but this was so rewarding!
 If files are missing, please let me know.

-Entry as part of Wooga's fantastic expedition to UNITE in Amsterdam.
+Entry as part of Wooga's fantastic expedition to UNITE Europe in Amsterdam this year.

 Disclaimer: Assets and references from Lynda.com